 “Obamacare has serious problems.
 Deductibles are too high.
 Premiums are too high.
 The cost of health care is going up at a much faster rate than it should,” he said.
 “Those are areas that we can work together on.”

-Sanders also indicated that he would be would be willing to work with the White House on the measure, stressing that it would fulfill President Donald Trump’s pledge to
+Sanders also indicated that he would be would be willing to work with the White House on the measure, stressing that it would fulfill President Donald Trump’s pledge to lower prescription drug prices.
+Critics of the president’s proposals, which include increasing competition “through bidding wars,” have said his ideas are unlikely to succeed without also harming patients.

 “President Trump, come on board.
 Let’s work together,” Sanders said.
 “Let’s end the absurdity of Americans paying by far the highest prices in the world for prescription drugs.”